The California Guide to Section 8 Housing

 Providing documentation is the next step.
 Income verification is essential for determining eligibility.
 Other crucial documents include identification, proof of residency and legal status in the United States.

 In some cases, you might also undergo an interview.
 This interview allows the housing authority to clarify details in your application and assess your housing needs more thoroughly.
+Then, as your application is reviewed, you may be placed on a waiting list.

 Can I transfer my Section 8 Voucher to California?